 You can easily combine a visit to Besalú with the Garrotxa Volcanoes and Santa Pau.
 From Besalú, follow the A26 motorway in the direction of Olot.
 Take the Castellfollit de la Roca exit to see this stunning clifftop village, then continue along the A26 motorway to Olot or Santa Pau.

 The best time to visit Costa Brava is in May/June or in September/October.
-This way, you avoid the summer crowds and you’ll truly get to enjoy the natural, historical and culinary highlights of the Costa Brava at a leisurely pace.
+This way, you avoid the summer crowds and you’ll truly get to enjoy the natural, historical and culinary highlights of Costa Brava at a leisurely pace.
 I’ve pinned the locations of the places mentioned above in the map below.
-I hope it helps you to discover some of my favourite spots in the Costa Brava.
+I hope it helps you to discover some of my favourite medieval towns in Costa Brava.

 View Medieval towns Costa Brava in a larger map